Shreyb7/Vityarthi_Project_Java_CCRM/README.md

 <img width="2560" height="1600" alt="Eclipse installation and  setup 24" src="https://github.com/user-attachments/assets/a0f14da4-f6d6-4990-8ce2-da88305bfb74" />

-       These are all steps for importing project in Eclipse.
+       These are all steps for project creation in Eclipse.